-L502 consists of 10 turns of 0.6mm (AWG #22) wire wound on an FT37-43 toroid (dull black colour).
+L502 consists of 10 turns of 0.33mm (AWG #28) wire wound on an FT37-43 toroid (dull black colour).
+(Note: Photo shows 0.60mm wire but the kit now uses 0.33mm).
 Firstly, you have to understand that there's a right way and a wrong way to wind a toroidal inductor, too.
 The terms "right" and "wrong" are probably not as appropriate here, as "handedness" or "winding direction".
 There are two directions you can wind the toroid.
 If you choose the right one, then all the wires will automatically end up near the holes they are to be soldered into.
 If you do it wrongly, it will be a bit messy.